The Silos: History

-Prior to starting the Silos, Salas-Humara had been a member of The Vulgar Boatmen, and Bob Rupe was in Florida bands The Roll N Pinz, The Cichlids, Crank and The Bobs, as well as Screaming Sneakers.
+Prior to starting the Silos, Salas-Humara had been a member of the Vulgar Boatmen, and Bob Rupe was in Florida bands the Roll N Pinz, the Cichlids, Crank and the Bobs, as well as Screaming Sneakers.
 The Silos put out the independently released album About Her Steps in 1986, which received a warm critical reception.
 The band's 1987 follow-up album, Cuba, also independently released, received even more recognition.
 The Silos were named Best New Artist in the Rolling Stone magazine critics' poll.
 Cuba continues to be cited as highly influential among alternative country artists.
-The band subsequently signed to RCA Records and released their self-titled third album, produced by Salas-Humara and Rupe along with Peter Moore.
-Commonly referred to as "the bird album" or "The One With The Bird On The Cover," The Silos led to the band's network TV debut appearance on Late Night with David Letterman.
+The band subsequently signed to RCA Records and released the album The Silos (1990), produced by Salas-Humara and Rupe along with Peter Moore.
+Commonly referred to as "the bird album" or "The One With The Bird On The Cover", The Silos led to the band's network TV debut appearance on Late Night with David Letterman.

-Salas-Humara quit the band following the release of The Silos, and purchased the rights to The Silos name from Rupe in 1991, thus dissolving the partnership.
+Salas-Humara quit the band following the release of The Silos and purchased the rights to the Silos name from Rupe in 1991, thus dissolving the partnership.
 Subsequent albums included Hasta La Victoria (1992), Susan Across The Ocean (1994), Heater and its remix companion Cooler (both 1998).
 After Heater was recorded, Salas-Humara turned the band into a three piece with Drew Glackin on bass and lap steel guitar and Konrad Meissner on drum and backing vocals.
 The subsequent records were Laser Beam Next Door (2001), When The Telephone Rings (2004), and the live This Highway Is A Circle.
 Bloodshot Records released the Silos' 2007 offering, Come On Like The Fast Lane.
 In 2008, Glackin died.
 Salas-Humara and Meissner continue to perform with other players.
 In 2011, the band released Florizona with Rod Hohl playing bass, Bruce Martin on keyboards and Jason Victor on guitar.

 Salas-Humara has also released the solo albums Lagartija (1988) (which also featured Bob Rupe), Radar (1995) and most recently, Curve and Shake (2014).
 He joined Alejandro Escovedo and Michael Hall in a side project called the Setters.
 The novelist and music aficionado Jonathan Lethem called Salas-Humara "a melodic genius, one of our greatest songwriters."
 Rolling Stone said Salas-Humara "has a deft songwriting touch, creating terse, stripped-down songs as elegant as Shaker furniture."

-Bob Rupe went on to record with House of Freaks, Gutterball and Sparklehorse.
+Bob Rupe went on to record with House of Freaks, Gutterball, Danny & Dusty and Sparklehorse.
 Prior to starting Silos he was well established as a producer and engineer in South Florida, handling production for Psycho Daisies, The Chant and The Preachers.
 He was a member of Cracker from 1994 to 2000 and has appeared as a guest artist on releases by many other artists including Freedy Johnston, Joan Osborne, Steve Wynn, Daniel Johnston and Garrison Starr.
 Bob Rupe has also mastered records for a variety of artists across many musical styles including Charlie Pickett (Bar Band Americanus).
+Rupe died on March 3, 2025, at the age of 68.